-- Occasionally, you’ll find a PMO in departments such as sales and marketing as well.
-It often handles elements of projects vital to the company’s mission, such as R&D projects or IT projects.
+- In sales and marketing departments, you will find project management offices more rarely.
+Often elements of projects vital to the company’s mission, such as R&D projects or IT projects, are handled here.

-- In addition, there’s sometimes also a strategic PMO with cross-departmental responsibilities.
-This project management office is linked to upper management and may have broader responsibilities such as those involving portfolio management and strategic implementations.
+- In addition, there is sometimes also a strategic PMO with cross-departmental responsibilities.
+This project management office is linked to top management and may have broader responsibilities, such as those involving portfolio management and strategic implementations.

 The PMO’s mission is to improve the processes in a multi-project environment.
 However, what is actually considered an improvement varies from company to company.
 So, the benefit of having a project management office is best described as:

 “The PMO should give every stakeholder in a multi-project environment the reassurance that everything is under control.”
 (Johann Strasser)Click to tweet

 The project management office thereby provides a degree of satisfaction in the multi-project landscape that would not exist without its efforts.

 Here is a list of the possible arguments for having a PMO and the added value it provides.
 These give the stakeholders confidence in the success of the projects.

 - Every project has a strategic focus (prerequisite: the project management office has a say in strategic issues related to the project)

 - Every project is managed successfully (a legitimate demand, but one that is not always possible for every project)

 - A greater degree of maturity in the company’s project management (through various measures for everyone involved in projects)